mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 Security
 ---------------
-Due to limitations imposed by the hardware in the ESP8266, there are no good native encryption libraries to make use of HTTPS protocols and the ESP8266
-The passcode system provides some basic security but this system would be trivial to bypass to a 3rd party determined to gain access.
-Assuming the device becomes compromised it could be used to send IR commands to your devices.
-If your device is being used to control a potentially dangerous device such as a space heater, you should take additional precautions
+Due to limitations imposed by the hardware in the ESP8266, there is not enough free memory to communicate over HTTPS/SSL.
+To protect your devices, during the WiFiManager setup process you can specify your Amazon user_id which will act as a secret key that allows SHA256 HMAC authentication to take place.
+Without this time sensitive signature no codes will be sent from the device.
+The user_id is a unique identifier tied to your account and my developer account, not shared across any other Amazon services.
+This unique ID can be found at the bottom of the tehpsyc.pythonanywhere.com page.
+Enabling this feature will prevent sending commands via other means but greatly increases the security of the device.

-There are a few options that can be used to avoid this.
-You can use an intermediate service such as Smartthings (see below), use a reverse proxy with HTTPS support (which should work with the native Alexa skill) such a nginx, or handle everything on the local network and not use the functionality with Alexa.
-Regardless if you wish to implement this project it is a risk you should be aware of as the end user
+To send commands over SSL you can use an intermediate service such as Smartthings (see below), use a reverse proxy with HTTPS support (which should work with the native Alexa skill) such a nginx, or handle everything on the local network and not use the functionality with Alexa.

 This article provides some details on using nginx https://jjssoftware.github.io/secure-your-esp8266/